 It controls access, protects valuable assets in storage and transit, limits ongoing access to only finalized assets, and prevents brand abuse.

 How Artwork Flow helps manage your brand assets effectively

-Artwork Flow is a creative collaboration, project management, and digital asset management (DAM) platform rolled into one.
+Artwork Flow is a workflow automation, project management, and digital asset management (DAM) platform rolled into one.
 Since BAM is a subset of DAM, Artwork Flow also doubles as brand asset management software.

 Here’s how it helps creative teams: